nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given details is in an incorrect format.

   * 1a1.
 TutorsPet shows an error message.

     Use case ends.

 * 2a.
 The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+  * 3a1.
+TutorsPet shows an error message.

+    Use case resumes at step 2.

+**Use case: Delete a student contact**

+**MSS**

+1. User requests to list contacts
+2. TutorsPet shows a list of students’ contact
+3. User requests to delete a specific contact from the list
+4. TutorsPet deletes the student

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.